jumana-arm/CarND-Vehicle-Detection/index.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

-### Here are six frames and their corresponding heatmaps:
+Here are six frames and their corresponding heatmaps:

+![alt text][image8]

+   *Figure 8 Final detection of cars  as per the set of algorithms used for the image Figure 3*

 For video images, I encountered getting a lot of false detections in the left side of the road as well as missing frames.
 To solve this, I took the approach of remembering detections from past frames as we did for advanced lane finding.
 I chose to remember rectangles from past 20 frames and then add it all on heat map.
 This means threshold values can be raised higher, considering the number of rectangles accumulated over frames.
 For final solution, after working with video frames., I chose threshold value of 10 which gets added by half of the total rectangles stored from past frames.

-Class used for remembering past frames: carPosition() with and update_detected_car_data()
+  * Class used for remembering past frames: carPosition() with and update_detected_car_data()

-Car detection_pipeline: detect_car_pipeline_video()
+  * Car detection_pipeline: detect_car_pipeline_video()

 ---